jestjs/jest/website/versioned_docs/version-23.6/ExpectAPI.md

 #### `this.expand`

 A boolean to let you know this matcher was called with an `expand` option.
-When Jest is called with the `--expand` flag, `this.expand` is used to determine if Jest is expected to show full diffs and errors.
+When Jest is called with the `--expand` flag, `this.expand` can be used to determine if Jest is expected to show full diffs and errors.

 #### `this.utils`